peachman05/Smart-Library/README.md

 # Smart Library

-Smart Library is library management system
+Smart Library is a library management system using
-Using
 - Python 3.5.2 *(Programming Language)*
 - Django 1.10.2 *(Web Framework)*

-This is project submitted to **Software Engineering subject, CE KMITL 2016**
+This project was submitted to **Software Engineering subject, CE KMITL 2016**

 **Contributors**
 * Supawit Kansompoj